Skip to main content

 You can follow every step above and still make a costly mistake by treating each account as its own separate thing.

-- Think about asset location, not just asset allocation.
+Asset location matters as much as asset allocation.
 Tax-inefficient assets (bond funds, REITs, actively managed funds) belong in tax-advantaged accounts.
 Tax-efficient assets (broad index funds) are better suited for taxable accounts.
 This improves after-tax returns without changing your risk level.

-- Watch employer stock concentration.
 If your 401(k) holds significant company stock through matching or plan options, your paycheck and your portfolio are both exposed to the same company.
 That's a concentration risk that's easy to miss.

 The goal isn't to optimize each account in isolation.
 It's to build a portfolio that works across all of them together.